-Holi is a two days festival, comprising of the festivals namely, Holika Dahan or Chhoti Holi and Dhulendi.
+Holi is a two days festival, comprising of the festivals namely, Holika Dahan or Chhoti Holi and Dhulandi.

 Holika Dahan is done by burning some wood logs and cow dung cakes.
 People collect these things and at night burn this collection and then a Parikrma (revolve) is done around the fire.
 They even burn the Bali (wheat crop) and eat it afterward.

-Dhulendi in 2016 is on March 24.
+Dhulandi in 2017 is on March 13.
 This is the main day of Holi festival.
 On this occasion, people throw beautiful colors on each other.
 The colors can be in the form of Gulal (dry colors) or colored water.
 It is the most joyful festival of India.
 Children enjoy this festival more than adults.
-It is said that on the ocassion of Holi anyone can color you and it shouldn’t be felt bad.
+It is said that on the occasion of Holi anyone can color you and it shouldn’t be felt bad.
 Everyone yells this line on Holi festival, “Bura Na Maano Holi Hai” (don’t mind, its Holi).

-As now you know a lot about Holi in 2016, you must be thinking why we celebrate this festival.
+As now you know a lot about Holi, you must be thinking why we celebrate this festival.
 Let’s throw some light over the legend associated with it.

 Since then, the Holi festival came into existence and in the month of Phalgun, the full moon’s night is known as Holika Dahan.
 The next day people celebrate this victory of good over bad by throwing colors on each other.

-So, plan out a visit to Mathura & Vrindavan for the celebration of Holi in 2016 and become a part of the joyful Holi of Radha & Krishna.
+So, plan out a visit to Mathura & Vrindavan for the celebration of Holi and become a part of the joyful Holi of Radha & Krishna.

-We know that you are going to celebrate Holi in 2016 very joyfully, but you should know about the special treats of Holi 2016 celebrations too.
-Let’s get to know more about the delicious foods that are cooked on the occasion of Holi and double the joy of celebrations in 2016.
+We know that you are going to celebrate Holi very joyfully, but you should know about the special treats of Holi celebrations too.
+Let’s get to know more about the delicious foods that are cooked on the occasion of Holi and double the joy of celebrations.

 Every festival in India has its own special delicacy, which is Gujia in the case of Holi.
-Gujia is a kind of dumpling which is filled with a mixture of dry fruits, sugar, coconut, and Khoa (dried whole milk).
+Gujia is a kind of dumpling which is filled with a mixture of dry fruits, sugar, coconut, & Khoya (dried whole milk).

 Although, Gujia has its special significance on the occasion of Holi, but there are many other eatables that are made specially for Holi.
-Matharis, that are made of wheat flour, salt and baking powder are also being served at the ocassion of Holi.
+Mathari, that is made of wheat flour, salt and baking powder are also being served at the occasion of Holi.
 When people visit each other on Holi, these delicacies are offered as a celebration of brotherhood and love.